 5.4 Orientation and Mobility Training

-5.4.1 Service Description
+5.4.1 Orientation and Mobility Training Service Description

 O&M training prepares an individual who is blind or visually impaired to travel independently with competence and confidence.

 Based on the results of the evaluation, the VR counselor or OIB worker determines the training goal and hours to be funded by VR or OIB.
 No training is provided before a service authorization is issued.
+Training is provided in person and cannot be conducted remotely.

 All O&M training services for VR customers are conducted using: